Solaris-99/music-fetcher/README.md

 ✔️ Is for already implemented features.
 ❌ Is for planned, unnimplemented features.

 ✔️ Download videos as mp3 files.
 ✔️ Search videos through their titles.
 ✔️ Visualize downloaded files.
-❌ Reproduce mp3 files directly in the app.
+✔️ Preview a video before downloading.
+❌ Search by url.
 ❌ Select custom folder for music files.
-❌ Search by url.